 - working a job that’s very physically demanding

 Osteitis pubis is an inflammation of the symphysis joint of the pelvis, which sits under the mons pubis.
-It often occurs in athletes, but can occur in nonathletes as well.
+It often occurs in athletes.

 The main symptom of osteitis pubis is pain in the pubic or groin area.
 It often radiates to the thighs.
 This pain may come on gradually or suddenly.

 Osteitis pubis is usually caused by overuse or stress of the pelvic muscles or hip.
 In rare cases, it may be related to pregnancy, a urological or gynecological procedure, or a rheumatic condition.

 Similar to SPD, osteitis pubis is usually treated with rest, followed by gentle strengthening exercises.
 Anti-inflammatory medications, including nonsteroidal anti-inflammatory drugs (NSAIDs) or corticosteroid injections, can also help manage inflammation.

 Bumps on the mons pubis can have many different causes.

 If you notice changes to your skin in this area, it’s important to see your doctor to find out what’s causing it.
 You should seek treatment for bumps that don’t heal or keep coming back.